ppy/osu-wiki/news/2022-09-27-changes-to-osu-taiko-sr-and-pp.md

 #### The new colour system

-To summarise shortly, the new colour system is more aware of *all* kinds of patterning used in osu!taiko mapping and is far more capable of formulating appropriate difficulty values from them compared to the old system.
+The new colour system is more aware of different kinds of patterning used in osu!taiko mapping and is far more capable of formulating appropriate difficulty values from them compared to the old system.

 In general, the harder it is to describe a pattern, the harder the pattern will be considered.
 Additionally, the more dense a pattern (or color sequence, as described by the code) is, the harder the algorithm will consider it to be.
 Patterns that repeat with longer segments between them are also considered more difficult than patterns that repeat closely to one another.

-The code and concepts utilised to achieve this are quite extensive.
+The concepts utilised to achieve this are quite extensive.
 If this sort of thing interests you, feel free to read more in the [osu!taiko rework document](https://docs.google.com/document/d/1Z5GC4DMqOVzeIERMSK3qpQaqjq-sVnhbuoxAwy9qxDs/edit).

 ### Calculating the final result

-Star rating is now based on *peak* "strain" values incorporating all three skills covered by the algorithm, namely stamina, colour and rhythm.
+Star rating is now based on *peak* "strain" values incorporating all three skills covered by the algorithm, namely stamina, colour (and rhythm in the future).
 This is a significant change from the previous system, where only strain and individual skill levels were utilised instead.

 *Peak* difficulty splits the map into sections and combines the highest strains of each skill in each section, aiming to catch out particularly demanding moments.
 The final star rating is a weighted sum of the peak skill sections, including a slight multiplier to scale better.